RandomSearch18/a-level-project/docs/readme.md

 3. ✅ As a mobile user, I want the UI to fit well on my screen and be easy to use
    - The web app was developed mobile-first, and my stakeholders liked the mobile UI
 4. ✅ As a stakeholder, I want to get an initial idea of the UI layout so that I can give feedback
-   - This sprint succesfully displayed a basic UI layout, and I got a useful range of positive and negative feedback from my stakeholders
+   - This sprint successfully displayed a basic UI layout, and I got a useful range of positive and negative feedback from my stakeholders
 5. ✅ As a technically-minded stakeholder, I want to see a proof of concept of the start of the routing engine
    - I showed Andrew a representation of the the routing graph in my debugger, and he was satisfied that I was getting backend work done

-All user story requirements have been met with largely positve stakeholder responses, and I have also identified features I can touch up on in the next sprint.
+All user story requirements have been met with largely positive stakeholder responses, and I have also identified features I can touch up on in the next sprint.

 ## Sprint 2 (2024-12-09 onwards)